 Pre-registration is required to attend an Early Stage Support Group.
 Please contact Peter Baker at 207.772.0115 x 20 or email@example.com to learn more.

 Telephone Caregiver Support Group

-The Alzheimer's Association, Maine Chapter is hosting a Telephone Caregiver Support Group for caregivers of individuals with Alzheimer's disease and related dementias who may find it difficult to travel to a meeting site.
-The group meets on the last Thursday of each month from 10:00 -11:30 a.m.
-For more information about joining the Telephone Caregiver Support Group contact Bill Kirkpatrick at email@example.com.
+The Alzheimer's Association, Maine Chapter is hosting a Telephone Caregiver Support Group for caregivers of individuals with Alzheimer's disease and other dementias who may find it difficult to travel to a meeting site.
+The group meets on the 2nd Wednesday of each month from 10:00 -11:30 a.m.
+For more information about joining the Telephone Caregiver Support Group contact Peter Baker at firstname.lastname@example.org